Everest base Camp Luxury Lodge Trek

 • Helicopter Rescue Insurance: A Luxury Everest Base Camp Trek often includes rescue coverage up to 6,000 meters.
 This allows quick evacuation if your health needs it.

 • 24/7 Emergency Contact: An on-call medical team in Kathmandu stays ready to respond.
-Guides can reach them anytime for advice or help.
+Guides can reach them at any time for advice or help.

 Advice: Ensure your personal travel insurance also covers high-altitude trekking.
 Double coverage never hurts.